 Because it is your money.
 And what you do with it today determines the kind of lifestyle you will enjoy in your retirement.
+Think of it as your savings account of the future, so you can keep on doing the things you love.
 So here are a few helpful hints to get you on your way to making the most out of super.

 1. Take control.

-According to the FSC/ ING DIRECT Your Super Future Report 2015, over 68% of Australians simply stick with their employer nominated super.
-If you have a choice, pick a super that’ll help you achieve your goals.
+A lot of Australians simply stick with their employer nominated super.
+If you have a choice, pick a super account that’ll help you achieve your goals and suits you.

 2. Don’t double dip.